hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### Composite Interval Mapping (CIM)

  So far, it was presented only single-QTL models:  we hypothesized the presence of a single QTL in each position in the genome, one at a time, as the location of that QTL.
 The model can be improved including a nearby typed marker as a covariate in further analysis, in order to reduce the residual variation and so improve our ability to detect further QTL.
 Statistically, single regression models become multiple regression models, by the inclusion of other markers in the model as covariates.
-This is the most popular QTL mapping approach and it was widely used in animal, plant and human research.
+CIM the most popular QTL mapping approach and has been widely used in animal, plant and human research.

  Advantages: